EngineMachiner/bitEye/README.md

 ## How to use

-0. Make sure you have the tapLua library. ( https://github.com/EngineMachiner/tapLua )
+0. Make sure you have [tapLua]( https://github.com/EngineMachiner/tapLua ).

 ### Outfox